Lab-e-Mehran: Facilities

-The park offers several facilities for visiting families such as a boat ride across flowing water, a small food cafe, and a fun-land with lots of swings and slides.
-The park is filled with lush trees and flowers, as well as benches for visitors to sit on and walking and running paths.
+The park offers several facilities for visiting families such as a boat ride across flowing water, a small food cafe, and a fun-land with swings and slides.
+The park is filled with trees and flowers, as well as benches for visitors to sit on and walking and running paths.

-With a walking path next to Circuit House Sukkur, where the bulk of people enjoy morning and evening walks, Lab-e-Mehran has gained even more scenic beauty.
-Another wonderful view is of the World Globe that has been constructed near the roundabout.
+There is a walking path next to Circuit House Sukkur.
+Another nearby view is of the World Globe that has been constructed near the roundabout.
 The project was architected by the artist Jamal Shah.